nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * Add Exercise
 * Calculate caloric needs
 * Calculate amount of calories left in the day
+* Find the nutrition of a certain kind of food
+* Filter foods based on calories
 * Track Calorie Intake

 ### Viewing User Profile: `view`